fs-kanayama/reactlandia-bolerplate-lite/README.md

 ## Introduction

 **Reactlandia: boilerplate (lite)** is basically a functional replacement of Next.js, but without Next.js or any other monolithic framework.
 Instead it uses a set of cool packages from [faceyspacey](https://github.com/faceyspacey?tab=repositories) & Co.
 In this boilerplate nothing is hidden from you.
-You will find all the vanilla config files, components and HTML template string as they are, without intermediaries, without pre/postprocessing and ready to be hacked.
+You will find all the vanilla config files, components and HTML template string as they are, without intermediaries, without pre/postprocessing and are ready to be hacked.

-Most of the code is *shame\[less|full\]y* copied from Reactlandia demos/examples.
+Most of the code is `shame(less|full)y` copied from Reactlandia demos/examples.
 The best things are carefully extracted, combined and prettified.

 Goals of this light bolerplate are: